-- Fostering Smart Growth- MACDC is a founding member of the Massachusetts Smart Growth Alliance which is working to improve land use policies so we enhance the quality of life in our neighborhoods while reducing suburban sprawl.
-Working with SGA we are fighting for improved zoning laws, strengthening the Community Preservation Act, and targeting state investments to projects that advance smart growth principals.
-We are also actively engaged in the SGA’s Great Neighborhoods program which supports smart growth development efforts in five Boston area neighborhoods, including four where our members are playing a leading role.
+- Fostering Smart Growth: MACDC is a founding member of the Massachusetts Smart Growth Alliance (MSGA), which is working to improve land use policies through the MSGA's Great Neighborhoods program, to enhance the quality of life in our neighborhoods while reducing suburban sprawl.
+Working with MSGA, we are also fighting for strengthening the Community Preservation Act and targeting state investments to projects that advance smart growth principals.

 - Achieving Transit Equity: MACDC is a member of the Transportation for Massachusetts, (T4MA) coalition, a broad-based coalition advocating for improved public transit across the entire state.
 We are also promoting transit-oriented development through the Equitable Transit-Oriented Development Accelerator Fund (ETODAF), created by LISC Boston, The Boston Foundation, and the Hyams Foundations to provide developers with streamlined access to acquisition and predevelopment capital that can be used to acquire and advance strategic properties along transit corridors.